patricklafrance/shelby/README.md

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

-    // Trigger departmentsChangedFunction
+    // Call departmentsChangedFunction
     extendedModel.departments.push(accountingDepartment);

 Trigger when an of the items are updated.

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

-    // Trigger departmentsChangedFunction
+    // Call "departmentsChangedFunction"
     extendedModel.departments.peek()[1].name("Accounting2");

 Automatically add to the subscriptions all the items that are added.

     extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

-    // accountDepartment has been automatically added to the subscription. extendedModel.departments.push(accountingDepartment);
+    // "accountingDepartment" has been automatically added to the subscription. extendedModel.departments.push(accountingDepartment);

 Automatically removed from the subscriptions all the items that are removed from the array.